theonize/Currier/Gloss/Matthew/Matthew 7.md

 23) The word _never_ is so important here: He is speaking to people He never knew and He can never unknow someone.

+28-29) People recognize the truth in place of the same rhetoric.